 In Demian, Hermann Hesse draws on a wide range of cultural allusions.
 One of the most recognizable of them is the figure of Beatrice, the heavenly beloved familiar from the works of Dante Alighieri.
 Less recognisable, because carefully hidden, is what Hesse, through his protagonist, makes of the beloved.
-Strange as it may seem, Emil Sinclair’s quest for himself, which is the theme and purpose of the novel, requires her murder.
+Strange as it may seem, Emil Sinclair’s quest for himself, which is the theme and purpose of the novel, requires her symbolic murder.

-Emil Sinclair’s quest for himself is nothing other than a predation.
+Evidently, Emil Sinclair’s quest for himself is nothing other than a predation.
 This is confirmed by the dream of the sparrowhawk, which now takes a central place in the novel.
-Sinclair’s heraldic bird first appears much earlier in the novel when Max Demian draws his friend’s attention to the coat of arms on the lintel above the doorway of his home.
+Sinclair’s heraldic bird first appears much earlier, when Max Demian draws his friend’s attention to the coat of arms on the lintel above the doorway of his home.
 At first, the figure is too indistinct to be made out.
 It is Demian, using higher intuitive knowledge, who declares it to be a sparrowhawk.
 A smaller breed of falcon, the sparrowhawk has sometimes figured in medieval courtly poetry.
 To take a prominent example, Hartmann von Aue’s Erec features a tournament whose prize is a sparrowhawk for the victorious knight to present as a trophy to his lady.
 A bird for women more than men, the sparrowhawk generally signified the rapprochement of the sexes through the courtly pastime of falconry.

-Demian’s identification of the sparrowhawk takes place in the context of his retelling of the Biblical story of Cain and Abel.
+Demian’s identification of the sparrowhawk on the lintel above Sinclair’s door takes place in the context of his retelling of the Biblical story of Cain and Abel.
 His interpretation is remarkable for its suspension of the reality of Abel’s murder.
-Cain’s responsibility for the death of his brother is declared an open question.
-Demian holds in focus only the strange sign by which Cain and his descendents are marked out by God as special, all of whom share in the outlaw charisma founded on the possibility of murder.
-The emergence of the sparrowhawk at the close of the Beatrice episode cannot but recall Demian’s retelling of the Biblical story and relate the nameless woman in the park to the fate of Abel, the rumoured victim of Cain.
-Therefore, it is through a framework of murder, cleverly disguised as inspiration, moral transformation and artistic expression, that the episode unfolds.
+Cain’s responsibility for the death of his brother is declared to be an open question and of little importance.
+Demian holds in focus only the strange sign by which Cain and his descendants are marked out by God as special, all of whom share in an outlaw charisma founded on the mere possibility of being guilty of murder.
+The emergence of the sparrowhawk at the close of the Beatrice episode cannot but recall Demian’s retelling of the Biblical story and relate the nameless young woman in the park to the fate of Abel, the victim of Cain.
+Through a framework of murder, cleverly disguised as inspiration, moral transformation and artistic expression, the Beatrice episode unfolds.

-As was mentioned, the Beatrice episode in Demian acknowledges a debt to the English Pre-Raphaelites.
-Hesse’s most likely source for the figure of Beatrice was the painting Beata Beatrix by Dante Gabriel Rossetti.
-Again, we can go some way towards the clarification of Hesse’s purpose.
+As was mentioned, in the use of the figure of Beatrice, Demian acknowledges a debt to the English Pre-Raphaelites.
+Hesse’s most likely source was the painting Beata Beatrix by Dante Gabriel Rossetti.
+Again, we can go some way towards clarification.
 Rossetti’s Beata Beatrix shows a Beatrice transfigured from within and wholly self-contained at the moment of death.
-She is surrounded by richly symbolic objects which cannot be seen with her eyes and remain mysterious.
-Rossetti follows the perception of the sacred by means of a female form and invites an erotic response to it, as does Hesse.
-But where Rossetti is concerned with, and achieves, a finished external form, Sinclair welcomes formlessness.
-For Rossetti, the erotic response to the sacred leads to a relatively stable anchor in the perception of the divine.
-For Hesse, it does not.
-His use of the pre-raphaelite masterpiece to elevate his protagonist serves both to hide and to valorise a fundamental incapacity for stable form.
+She is surrounded by richly symbolic entities which cannot be seen with her eyes and remain mysterious to the observer.
+For both Rossetti and Hesse, the sacred can be perceived by means of a female form, through which it invites an erotic response.
+But where Rossetti is concerned with, and achieves, a finished external form, Hesse’s Sinclair welcomes formlessness.
+Hesse’s use of the pre-raphaelite masterpiece to elevate his protagonist serves both to hide and to valorise a fundamental incapacity for stable form.

 Instead of venerating holiness, Emil Sinclair venerates himself.
 The erotic attraction to a woman becomes the erotic attraction to himself.
 A sterile narcissism, one might say.
 It is, in fact, much worse.
 That clouded mirror in which destiny and the sense of oneself reflect each other ad infinitum lights up with unnatural fertility through the desecration of a woman.
-To recall Dante’s Divine Comedy, Hesse would have us believe he is showing us the way to Paradise.
+To recall Dante’s Divine Comedy, Hesse would have us believe that he is showing us the way to Paradise.
 But he does not take us further than Hell.

 Novalis.
-Henry of Ofterdingen.
+Henry of Ofterdingen: A Romance from the German of Novalis (Friedrich von Hardenberg).
 Cambridge, Mass: Owen, 1842, p.
 216.